Waste Bye-Laws Project 2023 – 2026

 - 65% by 2035

-Phase 2 of the project will commence in 2024 whereby information will be sought from householders identified as not currently participating in a waste collection service (i.e. listed on the reverse register) to confirm how they are managing their waste as per Bye-Law No. 2: Obligation to participate in a waste collection service.
-The Waste Bye-Laws require all households to comply using one of the following options:
+Phase 2 of the project commenced in 2025 where information was sought from 4,000 householders identified as not currently participating in a waste collection service (i.e. listed on the reverse register) to confirm how they were managing their waste as per Bye-Law No. 2: Obligation to participate in a waste collection service.
+Door to door inspections were also undertaken where there was no response to the initial 2 letters seeking information on how household waste was being managed.

 - Have an active account with an authorised waste collector for the provision of bins to allow for kerbside collection of your household waste.